-The second type of bankruptcy available to consumers is a Chapter 7 bankruptcy, also called a liquidation bankruptcy.
+The second type of bankruptcy available to consumers is a Chapter 7 Bankruptcy, also called liquidation bankruptcy.
 The process starts by filing a bankruptcy petition with a US bankruptcy court in the region in which you currently reside.
-In a chapter 7 bankruptcy, the process can move very quickly, usually within just a few months.
+In a Chapter 7 Bankruptcy, the process can move very quickly, usually within just a few months.
 Once your case comes before the court, a judge discharges all qualified debts without requiring repayment.
 Chapter 7 aims to give you a fresh start after a significant financial calamity or a series of financially devastating events.

-These strict requirements disqualify many people either because they earn too much money or do not want to lose all your assets in bankruptcy.
+These strict requirements disqualify many people either because they earn too much money or do not want to lose all their assets in bankruptcy.